hyosung11/Launch-School/Courses/journal.md

 15:55 Feeling frustrated after losing many games of ping pong in a row to Louis.
 I need to develop my backhand into a weapon and not a liability.

 17:29 Reviewing study guide but need to get Omi now.

+19:25 I don't love the way I have organized my study guide.
+I need to get ready to play soccer now.